Election-Tech-Initiative/electionguard-core2/README.md

 ### Web Assembly

 Building for WebAssembly (wasm) is supported with the `emscripten` toolchain.
+This currently is setup for compiling on Linux and Mac only.

 - Install [emscripten](https://emscripten.org/docs/getting_started/downloads.html)
 - Install [Node Version Manager](https://github.com/nvm-sh/nvm)